 Summer in Seattle is so beautiful that I rarely go on vacations during this season, as the city has everything I could want.
 I love nothing more than spending a summer evening by Puget Sound or doing a sunset hike in the Cascade Mountains.

-Here are some of the best things to do in the summer in Seattle including places to eat at, where to stay, and places to visit.
+Here are some of the best things to do in the summer in Seattle, including places to eat, where to stay, and places to visit.

 Weather During Summer in Seattle

 Seattle in June

 There is still rain in June in Seattle, and the local saying is summer doesn’t truly start until July 5th.
 While this is often true, you’ll still get beautiful sunny days and temperatures can often get into the 70s.
-On average, Seattle in June has an average low of 54°F and a high of 66°F.
+In June, on average, Seattle has an average low of 54°F and a high of 66°F.

 I recommend coming at this time if you want to save money since it’s not yet peak season, plus you won’t have as large of crowds quite yet when looking for summer activities in Seattle.

 Seattle in July